-Title of the course: Mathematics I. NEPTUN-code: NMXAN1HBNE Weekly teaching hours: $l+cw+lb$ 3+3+0 Credit: 6 Exam type: Course leader: Aurél Galántai, Dr. Position: professor Required prelimina ry knowledge:
+Title of the course: Mathematics I. NEPTUN-code: NMXAN1EBNE Weekly teaching hours: l+cw+lb 3+3+0 Credit: 6 Exam type: e Course leader: Position: Required prelimina try knowledge: Aurél Galántai, Dr. professor - Curriculum 2

 The main goal of the course is to introduce the set theory marks and to describe the algebraic and geometric properties of the real number line, complex numerical plane and the three-dimensional space.
 Additionally, with the help of the concepts of sequences, real functions and convergence to construct univariate differential and integral computing in a way which makes the students capable of solving any technical / mathematical / physical problems that arise in subsequent studies.